+Summer brings the hottest, most sultry days of the year that usually occur sometime between early July and early September.
 We are experiencing the “dog days” on Cape Cod.
-These are the hottest, most sultry days of the year that usually occur sometime between early July and early September.
 The moniker comes from the ancient belief that Sirius, also known as the Dog Star, was somehow responsible for the hot weather.
 Be that as it may, on Cape Cod hot and sultry is what we live for…the long and lazy days of summer that are best spent at the beach.
 Something that the Cape has no shortage of, to be sure.

 Having an unplanned afternoon with no check-ins to wait around for at the Inn, Rich and I declared a “dog holiday” and packed up the Subaru with a cooler full of sandwiches and cold drinks, some folding chairs, and Casey, our almost 11 year old yellow lab and resident inn dog.
 We headed east, destination uncertain, but definitely within the bounds of the National Seashore as dogs are permitted on the beach as long as they are on a leash, something unheard of at most other public beaches on Cape Cod, with few exceptions.
 It is one of the rare complaints that we have, actually, about living on Cape Cod, as living here for the most part is idyllic.
 But if you are a dog, or a dog lover, the nearly universal restriction of dogs on the beaches from April or May through September or October is the bane of our existence.